Basilica of Our Lady of Zapopan: Romería—pilgrimage

 The Romería of the Virgin of Zapopan is an annual pilgrimage from the Guadalajara Cathedral to the Basilica of Zapopan.

-It is considered the third most important pilgrimage in the country, after the one of the Virgin of Guadalupe, and the Virgin of San Juan de los Lagos.
+It is considered the third most important pilgrimage in the country, after that of the Virgin of Guadalupe, and the Virgin of San Juan de los Lagos.
 The Romería of the Virgin of Zapopan consists of a route 8 km in length, from the metropolitan Guadalajara Cathedral, to the Basilica of Our Lady of Zapopan.

 At dawn on October 12 of each year a procession of lay Catholics, pre-Columbian dancers, mendicants, priests and seminarians carries a statue of the Virgin Mary from the cathedral to the basilica.
 The figure of the virgin goes accompanied by more than 1,000,000 people.
 This festival involves most of the population of both cities and finishes with a mass in the plaza outside the basilica.
 The event ends with traditional dances and evening fireworks.

 UNESCO inscribed Romería—pilgrimage in 2018 on the Representative List of the Intangible Cultural Heritage of Humanity.